-The ICCA has taken the Bar Council’s Fair Recruitment Guide as a starting point and worked with the authors of that guide to develop a Fair Admissions Policy for selection on to the ICCA Bar Course.
+The ICCA has taken the Bar Council’s Fair Recruitment Guide as a starting point and worked with an author of that guide to develop a Fair Admissions Policy for selection on to the ICCA Bar Course.

-We will carefully monitor the success of our approach.
+We carefully monitor the success of our approach.